burdiuz/js-deferred-data-access/README.md

 var resource = api.parse(reference);
 resource.call('parameter');
 ```
 Now we created DataAccessInterface instance passing object with command handler.
-Each command internally represented by `DataAccessInterface.CommandDescriptor` object.
+Each command internally represented by `DataAccessInterface.Descriptor` object.
 Passing object with handlers will create descriptors with command types equal to property names, that's why `resource` received new `call` method.

 To start using Deferred Data Access you should instantiate DataAccessInterface and tell it, what type of
 commands it may apply to received resources.